mbridak/not1mm/README.md

 ## Changes of note

 - [23-3-24] Added dupe checking.
 Added CAT check for flrig or rigctld.
+Added online flag for flrig.
 - [23-3-23] Added most of Cabrillo generation.
 Plan to test it this weekends CQ WPX SSB.
 - [23-3-22] Add prefill of serial nr. set OP call on startup.
 Set IsMultiplier1 new unique wpx.
 Add OP and contest name to window title. and stuff.
 - [23-3-21] Worked on CQ WPX SSB plugin.